 - Requires only a day of your time and less than $30

-Entire town of Suzdal is walkable.
-A car may save a lot of time, but you might miss many hidden walkways, foot bridges over the river and local life.
+The entire town of Suzdal is walkable.
+A car may save a lot of time, but you might miss many hidden walkways, footbridges over the river and local life.
 I came by the bus from Vladimir that dropped me right at the Kremlin.
 Thus Suzdal Kremlin became my first stop.

 Suzdal Kremlin is the oldest part of the city.
-Some archaeological evidences suggest that it was first built in 10th century.
-For just 350RUB you can buy an all access ticket at the entrance.
+Some archaeological evidence suggests that it was first built in the 10th century.
+For just 350RUB you can buy an all-access ticket at the entrance.
 There are two exhibits as soon as you start the tour inside.
-One of the exhibits is the children’s classroom before the revolution and other is the marketplace.
+One of the exhibits is the children’s classroom before the revolution and the other is the marketplace.
 The latter has my favourite wall painting with a bear standing on its legs and holding a wooden bowl.

 One of the highlights of the Suzdal Kremlin is Cathedral of the Nativity of the Theotokos.
 It is a World Heritage Site and one of the eight White Monuments of Vladimir and Suzdal.
 The door at the church stands out from a distance.
-It is a 13th century double metal door that is also known as golden door.
+It is a 13th-century double metal door that is also known as the golden door.

 Museum Of Wooden Architecture & Peasant Life

-A bit further from Suzdal Kremlin across the river lies Museum of Wooden Architecture and Peasant Life.
-It is a large open complex consisting of many wooden architecture, wind mill and cafeterias.
+A bit further from Suzdal Kremlin across the river lies the Museum of Wooden Architecture and Peasant Life.
+It is a large open complex consisting of many wooden architectures, windmill and cafeterias.
 There is a walkway starting from the entrance which is actually a loop.
 No matter in which direction you go you will come back to the entrance/exit.
 All the wooden structures are in a flow.
 Some of them are houses of peasants, illustrating their living and some of them are houses of elites.
-You also have beautiful wind mills and at the end there are small shops and café.
+You also have beautiful windmills and in the end, there are small shops and café.

 Saviour Monastery of Saint Euthymius

-You can get an all access pass to explore this beautiful monastery for only 400RUB.
-The monastery of St. Euthymius in Suzdal was founded in 14th century and was wooden built.
-In 16th century Polish invaders burnt the monastery and it had to be rebuilt with fort like protection.
+You can get an all-access pass to explore this beautiful monastery for the only 400RUB.
+The monastery of St. Euthymius in Suzdal was founded in the 14th century and was wooden built.
+In the 16th century, Polish invaders burnt the monastery and it had to be rebuilt with fort-like protection.
 Today it is the largest monastery in Suzdal.
 The complex also contains a prison that was earlier used to keep only religious prisoners.

 There is also a gift and souvenir shop in the complex where you can find various handcrafted souvenirs made by the local people.
 I bought an apron for my mother, a box of Ivan chai and wall plates.
 There is also a café and restaurant in the complex where I had second lunch of the day!
 You can find more about Chainaya restaurant in Suzdal and Ivan chai here.

-I got to this monastery not from the main entrance, but from the river side climbing a small hill.
+I got to this monastery not from the main entrance, but from the riverside climbing a small hill.
 There was no road or paved path but a small trail through the grass and footbridge over the river that led to the monastery wall.
-When you are up the hill you get an amazing view of the city.
+When you are up at the hill you get an amazing view of the city.
 Try not to miss it!
-The main entrance of the monastery is very close to a bust stop where you can find the bus to go back to Suzdal bus station.
+The main entrance of the monastery is very close to a bus stop where you can find the bus to go back to Suzdal bus station.

 Suzdal is an open museum.
-Keep you camera handy and explore, use the walkways, foot bridges, beaten and off the beaten paths.
-If you are really into culture and history then I would suggest you to keep at least two days.
+Keep your camera handy and explore, use the walkways, footbridges, beaten and off the beaten paths.
+If you are really into culture and history then I would suggest you keep at least two days.
 Come here and spend a day in Suzdal and another in Vladimir.
 I kind of regret not spending a lot of time in Vladimir.

 Find a hotel in Suzdal.